About the Rehabilitation and Disability Studies Program

-Pursue a bachelor’s degree in rehabilitation from Troy University, and help others regain mobility and find independence!
-TROY’s rehabilitation program focuses on training students to help people who have congenital or acquired disabilities achieve their personal, career and independent living goals through an assessment and assistance process.
+Pursue a bachelor’s degree in rehabilitation and disability studies from Troy University, and help others regain mobility and find independence!
+TROY’s rehabilitation and disability studies program focuses on training students to help people who have congenital or acquired disabilities achieve their personal, career and independent living goals through an assessment and assistance process.

 Before graduating, you’ll gain real-life experience by going through a practicum in a field setting of your choosing.
 That means you’ll have the opportunity to earn credits and gain hands-on experience working within the areas of rehabilitation you’re most passionate about.
 This invaluable experience will help prepare you for your next step—whether your plan is to begin your career in a field your passionate about or continue your education as you pursue your masters and/or Ph.D.